Tony Robbins: Personal life

 In 1984, Robbins married Rebecca Jenkins after meeting her at a seminar.
-Jenkins had three children from two former marriages, whom Robbins adopted.
+Jenkins had three children, from two former marriages, whom Robbins adopted.
 Robbins and Jenkins filed for divorce in 1998.

 In 1984, Robbins fathered a child with former girlfriend Liz Acosta.
 Their son, Jairek Robbins, is also a personal empowerment coach and trainer.

-In October 2001, Robbins married Bonnie Humphrey.
+In October 2001, Robbins married Bonnie Sage Humphrey Robbins.
 They live in Manalapan, Florida.

-Robbins was a vegan for 12 years, he then added fish to his diet.
-Whilst eating a fish-heavy diet he developed mercury poisoning and nearly died.
+Robbins was a vegan for 12 years; he then reportedly added fish to his diet.
+While eating a fish-heavy diet, he developed mercury poisoning and nearly died.
 His diet now consists of mostly vegetables with a small amount of animal protein.